novoalab/polyTailor/test/README.md

 for f in minimap2/DNA_standards/*.bam.pT.tsv.gz; do echo $f; zcat $f|head; done
 ```

-This will produce an output file for each BAM file similar to this:
+This will produce an output file for each BAM file similar to these:

 - minimap2/DNA_standards/30A.bam.pT.tsv.gz: 30 bases long poly-A tails